kderoulet/algorithms/README.md

 ## Insertion Sort

 Insertion sort is an interesting sorting algorithm because it closely mimicks how people might sort things (such as a hand of cards) in real life.
 Similar to real-life sorting, it can be quite efficient for small data sets but inefficient for very large data sets.
+In Google Chrome, insertion sort is the method used for array.sort() for small arrays.

 #### How insertion sort works